Amazon reviewers are trolling Ivanka Trump's fashion line listings

 Rise of the 'Activist Reviews'

-This is hardly the first time products on Amazon (which did not return request for comment) have been assailed by trolls — just recently Megyn Kelly's book "Settle For More" was targeted, and the site worked to scrub the hateful comments.
+This is hardly the first time products on Amazon have been assailed by trolls — just recently Megyn Kelly's book "Settle For More" was targeted, and the site worked to scrub the hateful comments.
 These guerrilla attacks, if you will, have become more common in recent years.

+When contacted by NBC News about the trolling, a spokesperson for Amazon said, "Customer Reviews must be product reviews and are designed to help customers make purchase decisions.
+There are many other forums available across the internet to discuss topics of interest which are not product reviews."

 "We've seen these 'activist reviews' for several years but they appear to be getting more common," said Jason "RetailGeek" Goldberg, SVP commerce and content practice at Razorfish.